 Growing up in the vibrant classical music community of Boston, inspired by teachers, and performing regularly.
 More

 Boston is a major center of classical music in the United States.
-As a child growing up nearby, Dale appreciatively called the city “New Vienna” for the many world class musicians he was fortunate to hear, watch, and learn from.
+As a child growing up nearby, Dale appreciatively called the city “New Vienna” for the many world class musicians he was fortunate to watch, learn from, and play with.
 Work and performance in orchestras, chamber music groups, and as a soloist formed the basis of Henderson’s musical upbringing.

 Pictured here with Eiji Oue.